noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 Browne initially collapsed at home.
 When he started vomiting, and blood was found in his faeces, his parents took him to the emergency room.
 However rather than care for him, the nurses placed him in a non emergency bed, where he waited "several hours" before a doctor even examined him.

-Although his bowel obstruction was his official cause of death, his parents as well as advocacy groups argue that neglect was the true culprit (Campanella, Lloyd, & Branley, 2024).
+Although his bowel obstruction was his official cause of death, his parents as well as advocacy groups argue that neglect was the true culprit.

 Tragedies such as Browne's, and the death certificates of nearly 500,000 Australians, give quantifiable evidence that "people with disability are dying of conditions such as cancer, heart disease, chronic lung conditions and diabetes at a much higher rate than the rest of the population" (Disney et al., 2024).